 Karsten Lund is our former curatorial assistant.
-He currently works as assistant curator at the Renaissance Society.
+He currently works as an associate curator at the Renaissance Society.

 - Kerry James Marshall: Mastry–